eclipse-ditto/ditto/documentation/src/main/resources/pages/ditto/httpapi-concepts.md

 ## API versioning

 Ditto's HTTP API is versioned in the URL: `/api/<apiVersion>`.
-Currently Ditto distinguishes between API version `1` and API version `2`.
+Currently Ditto distinguishes between deprecated API version `1` and
+API version `2`.

 The API version is a promise that no HTTP resources (the static ones defined by Ditto itself) are modified in an